signature-opensource/CK-BinarySerialization/README.md

 (and, if the class is not sealed, a special empty deserialization constructor to be called by specialized types).

-The "Sliced" serialization supports versioned classes specializations: a base class (abstract or simply not sealed) can evolve freely without any impact on its potential specialization.
+The "Sliced" serialization supports versioned classes specializations: a base class (abstract or simply not sealed) can evolve freely **without any impact on its potential specializations**.

 Below is a typical base class implementation (`IsDestroyed` property is discussed below):